stomp-js/stomp-js.github.io/_posts/2022-03-03-ng2-stompjs-to-rx-stomp.md

 }
 ```

-If you are using a custom setup, you may need to adjust the factory code.
+If you use a custom setup (e.g., dynamic URLs, auth headers), adjust the factory accordingly before `activate()`.

-### Angular DI setup
+## 6) Update Angular DI

-You will need to update the configuration for Angular DI.

-Remove the provider configuration for `InjectableRxStompConfig` and adjust the setup for `RxStompService`.
+Remove the `InjectableRxStompConfig` provider from ng2-stompjs.
+Provide `RxStompService` via the factory:

 ```typescript
 providers: [